TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 > [!IMPORTANT]
-> The *generic* firmware file that you download from *firmware.esphome.io* is *targeting a specific microcontroller type*.
-Make sure you download and use the *firmware file* for the microcontroller you use.
+> Make sure you download and use the *firmware file* for the microcontroller type you are using.